chesterwizzle/Haikuverse/README.md

 ---
 ## 1. Introduction

+## 1. Introduction

 Haikuverse is a Flutter application designed as a rich, multi-sensory platform for creative expression.
 It empowers users to generate evocative haiku poems with **Google Gemini**, complement them with compelling imagery from Google Cloud's **Imagen 3**, and create dynamic, human-like audio narrations using Google Cloud's premium Chirp3 HD **Text-to-Speech** voices.
 These creations are shared within an interactive "Haikuverse," a community space where users can follow their favorite poets, earn achievements, and express their identity through deeply personalized avatars featuring unique, procedurally generated animated frames.
-To extend this creative ecosystem, a dedicated Sharing Tab allows users to export their work as beautifully formatted **'haiku cards,'** providing a simple way to bring the app's positive energy to friends and family.
+Connections are managed in the **Poet Network**, a dedicated hub where users can view their followers and find friends via a privacy-first nickname search.
+To extend this creative ecosystem, a dedicated **Sharing Tab** allows users to export their work as beautifully formatted **'haiku cards,'** providing a simple way to bring the app's positive energy to friends and family.
 This is complemented by a powerful in-app sharing feature that allows poets to send entire constellations to their followers, fostering viral discovery and community engagement based on a pure-merit system of curation.
 This entire experience is grounded in a philosophy of non-toxic social interaction by design.

 The application is built on a robust and scalable cloud architecture.
 Secure user management is handled by **Firebase Authentication**, reinforced by **Firebase App Check** to ensure requests originate from authentic app instances using Play Integrity on Android and reCAPTCHA Enterprise on the web.
 This is further strengthened by a full suite of account management tools, including secure password changes and a comprehensive, irreversible account deletion process.
 User profiles, creative works, and community data are managed through a sophisticated data model that strategically segregates private (`/users`) and public (`/public_profiles`) information within **Cloud Firestore**.
 All media assets are managed securely in **Firebase Storage**.
 A powerful serverless backend, architected with Google **Cloud Functions**, orchestrates all critical operations, from secure AI interactions and content safety checks to **Google Play Store** subscription and full data lifecycle management.